 All visitors must be pre booked and will only be allowed on site between 10am and 10pm.
 All visitors must be off site by 22.00.
 Any remaining on site or those who can-not be located will incur a nominal fee charged to their group.

 Anyone who has not pre-booked will be held at the gate until security are able to account for the visit.
 Please be aware, with experience from previous Jamborees, non-pre-booked visitors can wait for up to an hour while authority for a visit is granted.

 All other visit requirements must be requested through Admin who will inform the applicant on permissions, procedures and any related charges if successful.

 As the event is held on Kent County Showground, there are several permanent toilet and shower facilities available on site.

 In addition, we hire extra mobile shower and toilet facilities which are strategically placed around the site.

-The showground have now upgraded their water supply with a regulated management systems allowing for participants to clean their teeth in the permanent showground facilities
+The showground has now upgraded their water supply with a regulated management system allowing for participants to clean their teeth in the permanent showground facilities

 We would not be in England if we did not talk about the weather.
-Please ensure that you have suitable protection for both hot and inclement weather – i.e. sun cream, a hat and plenty of water in the heat, waterproofs and a set of clean warm clothing to replace clothes that get wet, especially when going off site.
+Please ensure that you have suitable protection for both hot and wet weather - i.e. sun cream, a hat and plenty of water in the heat, waterproofs and a set of clean warm clothing to replace clothes that get wet during activities.

-There will be Wi-Fi network for use at KIJ21.
+There will be Wi-Fi network for use at KIJ22.
 However, we cannot guarantee speed of connection if everyone logs in at the same time.